Private Parts (1997 film): Reception

 Private Parts received mostly positive reviews from critics.

-In a review for the Chicago Tribune, critic Gene Siskel gave the film three and a half stars out of five.
-He pointed out the "predictable" scenes of "lesbian jokes and toilet humor", but the "wonderful love story" between Stern and Alison is the most surprising aspect and preferred Stern's character off the air than the one on the radio.
+In a review for the Chicago Tribune, critic Gene Siskel gave the film three and a half out of four.
+He pointed out the "predictable" scenes of "lesbian jokes and toilet humor", but the "wonderful love story" between Stern and Alison is the most surprising aspect and preferred Stern's character off the air to the one on the radio.
 Siskel concluded his review by singling out the scenes of Stern courting Alison, his eagerness to have a baby, and his apology to Alison as "signature moments" of the film.

-Roger Ebert reviewed the film for the Chicago Sun-Times, giving it three stars out of four.
+Roger Ebert reviewed the film for the Chicago Sun-Times, giving it three out of four stars.
 He said that the film has enough to satisfy the diehard Stern fans and appeal to the general audience at the same time, and he praised Stern and Quivers for playing "convincing, engaging versions of themselves" in their feature film debut, something he claims even "seasoned actors" claim is difficult.
 Ebert noted Thomas's directing skills made the film play out like a film and not a series of filmed radio broadcasts.

 Todd McCarthy of Variety gave a positive review, calling the film "a lean, crisp and very entertaining picture".

-On Rotten Tomatoes, the film has a 73% "Certified Fresh" rating, based on 52 reviews, with an average rating of 6.3/10.
+On Rotten Tomatoes, the film has a 74% rating, based on 53 reviews, with an average rating of 6.3/10.
 The site's critical consensus reads: "A surprisingly endearing biopic about the controversial shock-jock Howard Stern that is equally funny and raunchy."
-Metacritic reports a score of 67 out of 100, based on 19 critics, indicating "generally favorable reviews".
+Metacritic reports a score of 67 out of 100, based on 19 critics.